gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Elm

 In Elm, tuples are limited to only 2 or 3 entries.
-It is recommended to use records for more larger numbers of entries.
+It is recommended to use records when needing larger numbers of entries.

 ```elm
 myTuple = ("username", "password", 10)